Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for an Acura NSX are $1,884 a year with full coverage.
-Comprehensive insurance costs around $434, collision costs $832, and liability insurance is estimated at $460.
-A liability-only policy costs approximately $510 a year, with high-risk insurance costing $4,100 or more.
-Teen drivers receive the highest rates at $6,830 a year or more.
+Comprehensive insurance costs an estimated $434 each year, collision insurance costs $832, and liability coverage costs around $460.
+A liability-only policy costs as low as $510 a year, and high-risk insurance costs $4,100 or more.
+Teenage drivers receive the highest rates at up to $6,830 a year.

 Average premium for full coverage: $1,884

-Includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for all NSX models.
+Price estimates include $500 deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all U.S. states and NSX models.

 Price Range by Coverage and Risk

-Using a middle-aged driver as an example, prices range go from as low as $510 for just liability insurance to the much higher price of $4,100 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, prices range range from as low as $510 for minimum levels of liability insurance to a high rate of $4,100 for a driver required to buy high-risk insurance.

 Price Range by Location

-These examples demonstrate why everyone should get quotes for a specific zip code and risk profile, rather than relying on price averages.
+These examples demonstrate why all drivers should compare prices for a targeted area and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.